Use outbound webhooks to be notified of events happening within your Knock environment, and respond to those events in realtime in your product.

 Once you receive a webhook request and return a

-message.undelivered, you can use the message ID to send a request to get message content when that condition is met.
+message.undelivered event, and you'd like to log the message's content, you can use the message ID to send a request to get message content when that event is received.

 When you visit a webhook's page, if it has begun to send data to your endpoint you'll see a log for every POST request.
 This will give you the following information: